btc-vision/opnet/README.md

 ## Usage

-Refer to the `docs/` directory for detailed guides on how to use the BSI Transaction Builder.
+Refer to the `docs/` directory for detailed guides on how to use OPNet.
 Start with `getting_started.md` and explore `api_reference.md` for comprehensive information about the functions available.

 ## Contribution

 Contributions are welcome!
 Please read through the `CONTRIBUTING.md` file for guidelines on how to submit issues, feature requests, and pull requests.
-We appreciate your input and encourage you to help us improve the BSI Transaction Builder.
+We appreciate your input and encourage you to help us improve OPNet.

 ## License